Frustrated when your child refuses to eat fruits and vegetables? Learn how to get kids to eat vegetables — no more fussy eaters!

-Getting kids to eat veggies takes mindful persistence.
+Getting kids to eat vegetables takes mindful persistence.

-Keep offering vegetables, even in unique ways, and have your kids try a food at least once.
-Get them involved early in the cooking process.
-Offer only the meals you want your kids to eat without giving them too many options to lure them away.
+Keep offering a variety of veggies, even in unique ways, and have your child try a food at least once.
+Get her involved early in the cooking process.
+Offer only the meals you want her to eat without giving her too many options.

-And don’t argue about food—get kids to eat healthy with a positive outlook and by setting an example to follow.
+And don’t argue about food—get her to eat healthy with a positive outlook and by setting an example to follow.